 In Gratz and Grutter v.
 Bollinger, CIR sued the University of Michigan over its unconstitutional use of racial preferences in admissions.
-The Supreme Court declared the system at the University of Michigan’s undergraduate campus unconstitutional, but it left the door open for the law school to continue using racial preferences under certain criteria.
+The Supreme Court declared the system at the University of Michigan’s undergraduate campus unconstitutional, but it upheld the law school use of racial preferences under certain criteria.
 After Gratz and Grutter, Michigan voters took it upon themselves to do what the courts would not.
 Jennifer Gratz, the plaintiff in Gratz v.
 Bollinger, aided by Ward Connerly, spearheaded an initiative to amend the Michigan constitution and end the state government’s use of racial preferences.

 The amendment instructed that the state, including public universities, “shall not discriminate against, or grant preferential treatment to, any individual or group on the basis of race, sex, color, ethnicity, or national origin in the operation of public employment, public education, or public contracting.”

 On November 7, 2006, the initiative was approved by 58% of voters in the 2006 election.
 According to Michigan law, it was to be implemented the following month.
 However, on November 8, the day after the initiative succeeded at the polls, a group called the Coalition to Defend Affirmative Action By Any Means Necessary (BAMN) filed a suit in federal court alleging that the new amendment violated the Fourteenth Amendment of the U.S. Constitution.
 BAMN took their phrase “by any means necessary” from Malcolm X, and was founded by the Revolutionary Workers League, a Trotskyite political organization.